Computer Game Development I

 Total | 100% |

-Upon the completion of this course, successful students will be able to:
+Upon successful completion of the course, students will be able to:

-- Define the core concepts behind real-time games
+- Explain the fundamental concepts behind games;

-- Utilize an integrated development environment for game programming
+- Utilize an integrated development environment for game programming;

 Consult the Douglas College Bookstore for the latest required textbooks and materials.

-Game Programming in C++ (latest edition), Sanjay Madhav, Pearson, ISBN: 978-0-13-459720-1
+- Game Programming in C++ (current edition), Sanjay Madhav, Pearson

 Requisites